-You might be surprised at how harsh Maryland’s laws are when it comes to auto accident negligence.
+You might be surprised at how harsh Maryland’s laws are when it comes to Maryland contributory negligence after an auto accident.
 Our state handles legal negligence differently than most other states, leaving car accident victims with questions about what to do next.

 Maryland’s antiquated auto tort laws can affect your ability to make a claim as an accident victim, but it’s still possible to receive compensation.
-Here’s how fault will be determined if you’re injured in a Maryland auto accident.
+Here’s how fault will be determined if you’re injured in a car accident in Maryland.

 Contributory Negligence vs. Comparative Negligence

-Maryland follows the law of contributory negligence, which means that if the other driver in a car accident can show that you were partially at fault for what happened, you can’t receive compensation.
+Maryland contributory negligence, means that if the other driver in a car accident can show that you were partially at fault for what happened, you can’t receive compensation.
 It’s up to you to prove you didn’t contribute to the accident in any way.

 The law of contributory negligence presents a burdensome challenge for Maryland people who are injured in auto accidents.
 All the opposing side has to do is show you were 1% at fault for the accident, and you’ll receive nothing.